getodk/docs/docs/central-datasets.rst

 You can see the above example as a working spreadsheet `here <https://docs.google.com/spreadsheets/d/12oJZDpJ8RxtmNopfqNKp3RWMsf4O3MWACYOTub_yZaQ/edit#gid=0>`_.

 The same Dataset can be used in many different Forms.
-The concepts and patterns described in the data collector workflows documentation (https://docs.getodk.org/data-collector-workflows) and the datasets documentation (https://docs.getodk.org/form-datasets/) apply to server-managed Datasets as well.
+The concepts and patterns described in the :doc:`data collector workflows <data-collector-workflows>` and the :doc:`form datasets <form-datasets>` apply to server-managed Datasets as well.